sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 * Pick the **`demo account`** account that corresponds to your team from [here](https://drive.google.com/open?id=1zUVq5VrZLHhoFs3YCwDGGeDGLXDYBhF7dRFPCDDIppg).
   * The password will be provided by the workshop organizers.
-  * The accounts will remain active until `23rd of October`.*
+  * The accounts will remain active until `23rd of October`.

 The UI (short for User Interface) is the web site that allows you to manage your virtual machines in the HPC Cloud.

-* Open the UI page in your browser: https://ui.hpccloud.surfsara.nl/
+* Open the UI page in your browser: [https://ui.hpccloud.surfsara.nl/](https://ui.hpccloud.surfsara.nl/)
-* Log in with the username and password assigned to your team.
-If you don't have a demo account yet, go back to [prepare your laptop](#preparation) section.
+* Log in with the username and password assigned to your team (demo account).

 > **NOTE:**
 >